-The Company has also provided credit protection on the UK Government to external counterparties under credit default swaps.
-The total notional exposure amounted to £210 million (2022: £220 million).
+The Company has also provided credit protection on UK Government bonds to external counterparties under credit default swaps.
+The total notional exposure amounted to £115,778k (2023: £210,000k).

-Cash is placed with banks and financial institutions which are regulated and rated by rating agencies.
+Deposits are placed with banks and financial institutions which are regulated and rated by rating agencies.